TMartin88/ski_shop/README.md

 ## Django Admin

-**Please note all Product, Sizes and Product Size Management functionality is in th admin section.**
+**Please note all Product, Sizes and Product Size Management functionality is also in the admin section.**

 Django Admin       |  Product Size Admin :-----------------:|:-----------------: